 If your employer offers a profit-sharing plan, then you're getting contributions to a savings account based on the company's profits, or some other measure, at the discretion of management.
 There may be some terms and conditions on when you can withdraw the money, and how long you have to stay in the job to collect the full amount.
-But the IRS is pretty clear on profit-sharing contributions: they're taxable compensation unless they go to a tax-deferred retirement account.
+The IRS is clear on profit-sharing contributions.
+Unless the profits go into a tax-deferred retirement account, they're taxable compensation.

 Profit-sharing plans and 401(k)s are both savings accounts that employers set up for their employees.
 But their basic structures are different.
 Profit-sharing takes contributions only from the employer, while in a 401(k) the employee makes contributions and the employer may match them, based on a percentage of the employee's contribution or salary.
 As for taxes, the IRS looks at how the account is set up to decide whether the contributions are taxable.

 A "cash plan" is one in which the employee receives direct payment, in the form of cash, check or company stock.
 These benefits are subject to income tax as ordinary compensation, in the year they're paid.
 The employer will withhold income taxes at your withholding rate and report these numbers to the IRS either on Form W-2, for regular employees, or a 1099 for independent contractors.

 Either way, you must report the income to the IRS.
 If the employer used a W-2, then he withheld payroll taxes and paid half on his own.
 With a 1099, you're obligated to pay the full payroll tax rate on the income for Social Security and Medicare.